PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 14 - Future Directions in Computer Architectures/Answers to Exercises/Ex__3_run_quantum_local.md

 5. Display the circuit onscreen:
 ```
-circ.draw()
+qc.draw()
 ```

  The output of this command should appear as follows:
 ```
 >>> qc.draw()
         ┌───┐           ░ ┌─┐